sturrent/azure-cli-extensions/src/aks-net-diagnostics/README.md

 ### Permission Issues

 The diagnostic tool requires the following permissions:

 - `Microsoft.ContainerService/managedClusters/read`
 - `Microsoft.Network/*/read`
 - `Microsoft.Compute/*/read`
 - `Microsoft.Network/privateDnsZones/read`

+If you lack certain permissions, the tool will skip related checks and indicate what permissions are needed in the output.

 ### Extension Not Found